gilles-peskine-arm/mbedtls/docs/architecture/psa-driver-interface.md

 The signature of a driver function generally looks like the signature of the PSA Crypto API that it implements, with some modifications.
 This section gives an overview of modifications that apply to whole classes of functions.
 Refer to the reference section for each function or function family for details.

-* For functions that operate on an existing key, the `psa_key_id_t` parameter (`psa_key_handle_t` in versions of Mbed TLS that are compatible with PSA Crypto 1.0 beta 3) is replaced by a sequence of three parameters that describe the key:
+* For functions that operate on an existing key, the `psa_key_id_t` parameter is replaced by a sequence of three parameters that describe the key:
     1. `const psa_key_attributes_t *attributes`: the key attributes.
     2. `const uint8_t *key_buffer`: a key material or key context buffer.
     3. `size_t key_buffer_size`: the size of the key buffer in bytes.